jbush001/NyuziProcessor/README.md

 7. Optional: Java (J2SE 6+) for visualizer app
 8. Optional: GTKWave (or similar) for analyzing waveform files (http://gtkwave.sourceforge.net/)

 Some package managers do have verilator, but the version is pretty old.
-Because bug fixes in the most recent version are necessary for this to run correctly.
+Bug fixes in the most recent version are necessary for this to run correctly.
 MacOS should have libreadline-dev by default.

 ### Building and running